 The continuation of voice services moving away from more traditional premise-based PBX systems and to the cloud is expected to continue in 2020.
 Not only is it becoming more and more accepted by businesses, it is being actively encouraged and becoming quite the norm.
 The benefits include scalability to easy deployment from anywhere in the world, expanded features, HD audio call quality and unified messaging across various devices such as your mobile phone, laptop, desktop and tablet.

 The emergence of 5G Technology

 Security has been an area that VoIP has been striving to improve over the past few years.
-It’s no secret that an internet-based call is easier to breach than a traditional telephone call over a landline, so it has been made a priority by many providers in their 2019 releases.
+It’s no secret that an internet-based call is easier to breach than a traditional telephone call over a landline, so it has been made a priority by many providers in their 2020 releases.
 Encrypting of data is just one example of the measures being taken.
 We will see the increased use of Session Border Controllers (SBC) as both a voice security device and as means to bridge telephony systems with Sip trunks and other pure cloud systems.

 Instant Messaging to make a comeback